Alex2804/APluginSDK/README.md

 A class is a normal C++ class which is derived from an interface and implements its virtual methods.
 For each registered class there is one PluginClassInfo object in the plugin.

-There is no guarantee that plugins with different interfaces but the same interface names will be loaded.
+There is no guarantee that there are no plugins with different interfaces but the same interface names.

 Classes can be registered with the following macro: